Summer Financial Aid

 If you choose to borrow a Federal Direct Student Loan for the Summer session(s), your Federal Direct Student Loan eligibility may be reduced for the following academic year.

 There are many other loan options provided by private lenders that can provide supplementary funding for students.
-Private loans are not part of federal programs like Federal Direct Student or PLUS Loans.
+Private loans are not part of federal programs like Federal Direct Student Loans or PLUS Loans.
 They are loans given by private lenders and institutions.
 Therefore, loan terms and limits vary by program and lender.
 They are based on creditworthiness and may require a co-signer.

 Summer Session Dates